Improve your App Store Rating

 How to target app review prompts to increase your App Store rating.

-This guide will walk you through using Critical Moments to prompt users to review your app at the optimal time to maximize your app store rating.
+This guide will walk you through using to prompt users to review your app at the optimal time to maximize your app store rating.

-Follow our quick start guide to integrate Critical Moments into your app.
+Follow our to integrate Critical Moments into your app.

 This includes 2 categories of events: